circuitnet/CircuitNet/README.md

 PyTorch is not included in requirement.txt, and you could install it following the instruction on PyTorch homepage [https://pytorch.org/](https://pytorch.org/).

 Our experiments run on Python 3.9 and PyTorch 1.11.
-Other versions should work but are not tested.
+Also works on the environment on test server, which has Python 3.11 and PyTorch 2.0.

 ## IR Drop Prediction